Frequently Asked Questions about Disaster Recovery

 Q. Is replacement cost coverage available on all policy types?

-A. Replacement cost coverage is not available under a typical auto policy.
-Some insurers provide new car replacement for a limited number of years if the auto is insured when new.
+A. Replacement cost coverage isn’t available under a typical auto policy.
+Some insurance companies provide new car replacement for a limited number of years if the car is insured when new.
 You should check with your agent or company to see if they offer replacement cost coverage on all policy types.

 Q. I've received a check from the insurance company, but I'm not satisfied with the amount.
 I plan to file a complaint to request additional payment.
 Should I cash the check?
 If I cash the check, does it mean that I accept their decision and amount of payment?

-A. Be careful about signing a check before discussing your concerns with the company.
+A. Be careful about signing a check before talking with the company about your concerns.
 Call the adjuster or company first before cashing the check.
 Read both sides of the check carefully, as well as any accompanying documents.
 Some companies' checks include a disclaimer printed on the back.
 The disclaimer often states that your endorsement of the check releases the insurance company from further liability.
 In some cases, particularly with regard to damaged real property, the check may be a partial payment to initiate repairs.
 Additional funds may be released when you submit proof that repairs have been completed.
 Please be sure that you understand what the check represents and how cashing it will affect you prior to taking any action regarding the check.
-If you need further explanation or information, you may wish to contact your agent or insurance company.
+If you need more of an explanation or information, talk to your agent or insurance company.

-Q. If insured property (auto, home, or mobile home) is financed, how are claim checks issued?
+Q. My property (auto, home, or mobile home) is financed.
+How are claim checks issued?
 Do checks from insurance companies have to be endorsed by me and the lienholder?
 If checks are issued to both me and the lienholder, how do I collect?